Skip to content

 Installs to .agents/skills/commit-helper/ inside the current project (determined by the nearest .git directory).
 Only available when working in that project.

-When you install a project-scoped skill, skilltap records it in .agents/installed.json at the project root.
-Commit this file — it's the project's skill lockfile.
-Teammates can then see which skills the project uses, and skilltap doctor can verify the project's skill state is intact.
+When you install a project-scoped skill, skilltap records it in .agents/state.json (and skilltap.lock if you've run skilltap.toml-based dependency management).
+Commit both files — they're the project's skill lockfile.
+Teammates can then see which skills the project uses, and skilltap doctor can verify the project's skill state is intact. v0.x users with existing .agents/installed.json see a one-time soft startup notice suggesting skilltap migrate; install does NOT auto-migrate.
+After running skilltap migrate, the legacy installed.json is renamed to installed.json.v1.bak and state.json becomes the canonical store.
+If a project still has both files after migration, skilltap doctor --fix cleans up the orphan.

-If you don't pass --global or --project, skilltap asks:
+If you don't pass --global or --project, skilltap infers the scope automatically — there is no prompt:

 During interactive install, skilltap prompts you to choose which agents the skill should be visible to: